4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 7-Jaw-Dropping-Stats-Thatll-Change-Your-Approach

-In many ways, sales discovery calls are the heart of the whole sales process.
-Much like a first date, a discovery call allows reps and prospects to decide if it makes sense to move the relationship forward.
+In many ways, sales discovery calls are the heart of the sales process.
+Much like a first date, they allow reps and prospects to decide whether moving the relationship forward makes sense.

 But discovery calls are like dates in another way, too: They’re your reps’ first — and sometimes only — chance to make a great first impression.
 If the call is unnecessarily long, one-sided, or confusing to the prospect, there likely won’t be a second date.